Series / Restaurant: Impossible

 - Another one is owners not knowing their finances at all, which is amazing really.
 Robert was particularly astonished when this was the case with Grace's Place Bagels and Cafe, whose co-owner, Eddie, is a math teacher; and at Scrimmages, which kept no organized records of money despite one of the co-owners being a professional accountant.

 - Blatant Lies: Like Kitchen Nightmares, when someone says the kitchen's cleaned regularly or that lots of people come in for some dish Robert's just slagged.
-Robert actually calls one of the owners on this when she claims that people come just to eat the mac'n'cheese, and Robert asks her why, if people come to eat it, the restaurant's failing.
-She does a rather good impression of a fish trying to come up with a reply.
+Robert actually called one of the owners on this: when she claimed that people came to her restaurant just to eat the mac'n'cheese, Robert asked her why, if people came to eat it, the restaurant was still failing.
+She did a rather good impression of a fish trying to come up with a reply.

 - Boredom Montage: Robert in one episode where he had the owner read the restaurant's 180+ item menu aloud in order to hammer home the point of why an outsized menu is bad for customers.
-Reading it took the owner over 20 minutes.
+It took the owner over 20 minutes to finish reading it.

 - Break the Haughty: Robert generally spends the first day discovering the issues at the restaurant and forcing the owners and staff to face up to them.
 Then the second day is about fixing the issues and teaching some new recipes or techniques.
 When people refuse to admit that the problem might be with them, that first day can amount to this trope.

-- Broke the Rating Scale: In the Sweet Tea (in Chapin, South Carolina) episode, Robert rates the liver pudding a -10 on a scale of 1 to 10.
+- Broke the Rating Scale: During the Sweet Tea (in Chapin, South Carolina) episode, Robert rated the liver pudding a -10 on a scale of 1 to 10.